Golden jackal: Hunting

 During British rule in India, sportsmen conducted golden jackal hunting on horseback with hounds, with jackal coursing a substitute for the fox hunting of their native England.
 They were not considered as beautiful as English red foxes, but were esteemed for their endurance in the chase with one pursuit lasting 3 1/2 hours.
 India's weather and terrain added further challenges to jackal hunters that were not present in England: the hounds of India were rarely in as good condition as English hounds, and although the golden jackal has a strong odor, the terrain of northern India was not good in retaining scent.
 Also, unlike foxes, jackals sometimes feigned death when caught and could be ferociously protective of their captured packmates.

 Jackals were hunted in three ways: with greyhounds, with foxhounds, and with mixed packs.
 Hunting jackals with greyhounds offered poor sport because greyhounds were too fast for jackals, and mixed packs were too difficult to control.
 From 1946 in Iraq, British diplomats and Iraqi riders conducted jackal coursing together.
 They distinguished three types of jackal: the "city scavenger", which was described as being slow and so smelly that dogs did not like to follow them; the "village jack", which was described as being faster, more alert, and less odorous; and the "open-country jack", which was described as being the fastest, cleanest, and providing the best sport of all three populations.

-Some indigenous people of India, such as the Kolis and Vaghirs of Gujarat and Rajasthan and the Narikuravas in Tamil Nadu, hunt and eat golden jackals, but the majority of South Asian cultures consider the animal to be unclean.
+Some indigenous people of India, such as the Kolis and Vagris of Gujarat and Rajasthan and the Narikuravas in Tamil Nadu, hunt and eat golden jackals, but the majority of South Asian cultures consider the animal to be unclean.
 The orthodox dharma texts forbid the eating of jackals because they have five nails.
 In the area of the former Soviet Union, jackals are not actively hunted and are usually captured only incidentally during the hunting of other animals by means of traps or shooting during drives.
 In Transcaucasia, jackals are captured with large fishing hooks baited with meat and suspended 75–100 cm from the ground with wire.
 The jackals can only reach the meat by jumping, and are then hooked by the lip or jaw.